 Pumping for Twins

 If your babies are premature – especially if they have health problems and are unable/too small to latch – you are strongly encouraged to pump and feed them your milk (or feed directly from the breast, if they are physically able to do so).
-If your babies are healthy and full-term, you should be able to feed them directly from the breast.
+If your babies are healthy and full-term, you should be able to feed them directly from the breast if you choose to do so.

 Most health insurance companies will cover the purchase of a personal pump or the rental fees of hospital pump.
 The thing about the hospital pump is that it’s very strong, which is great for establishing your supply, especially with twins.